riccardo-franchi/Triangular-billiard/notes.md

 ### 2. Storing all the particles

 The first approach is to handle a single particle (`Particle m_particle`) as a member of class `Billiard`, and then proceeding to point 3.
-To do that, we must define a header-only class `Particle`.
+To do that, we must define a struct `Particle` (we can eventually change it to a class).

 After that we have set that up working correctly we can proceed to the next step, which is to handle multiple particles (`std::vector<Particle> m_particles`).